EIN 94-3173571

 Program areas at The Greenlining Institute

-Greenlining the Block supports local grassroots organizations in these communities, building infrastructure and connecting them with the technical expertise needed to develop climate resilience projects.
-Such projects include energy and water efficiency upgrades, solar installations on single-family homes and multi-family housing complexes, green infrastructure, streetscape improvements, electric vehicle carsharing programs and more.
-This includes $1 million specifically for a catalytic climate action and racial equity fund to seed early-stage, community-led climate projects that will benefit the hardest hit communities.
+Greenlining The block supports local grassroots organizations, supporting them with their infrastructure projects and connecting them to technical assistance needed to develop climate resilience projects.
+Such projects include energy and water efficiency upgrades, solar installations on single family homes and multi-family housing complexes, green infrastructure, streetscape improvements, electric vehicle car share programs and more.

-Transformative Communities: Greenlining provides deep capacity building, partnership development and technical assistance to catalyze local ecosystems for change.
+Capacity building - Greenlining provides deep capacity building, partnership development and technical assistance to catalyze local eco systems for change.
 We work collaboratively in place to seed projects and partnerships, direct immediate benefits to historically under-invested communities, and build long-term capacity and community power.
-We work to build the capacity of local leadership to advance community-driven and equitable solutions to ensure their demands are prioritized by activists and policymakers at every level of government.
+We work to build The capacity of local leadership to advance community-driven and equitable solutions to ensure their demands are prioritized at every level of government.

 Grants made by The Greenlining Institute